Years ago when TV screens were made of glass, it was easy to clean a TV screen with simple glass cleaner (like Windex) and a couple of paper towels.

 Distilled water is, as the name implies, vaporized and condensed so all you have is water with very minimal minerals or salts left.
 Deionized water has minerals and salts removed by means other than boiling and vaporizing.
 There is very little practical difference.
 Source

-The quickest and easiest way to remove larger particles of dirt and grime from your computer screen (or TV screen) is to use canned air.
+Canned air offers the quickest and easiest way to remove larger particles of dirt and grime from your computer screen (or TV screen).
 It will blow out the debris without even having to touch the screen!

 The best part: when used properly, compressed air won’t harm your computer screen or its many parts (internal or external).
 In fact, canned air may be the most utilized product in IT departments and computer repair shops these days!
 It can be used in so many ways to clean computers and other electronics — inside and out.